master0fsavvies/Python-Script-SEPERATE-recoil-system-for-GUN4IR/README.md

 Take an arduino chip and upload the BOTHFIREAS.ino code to run, and keep it plugged into the computer.
 I used an arduino UNO, but I'm sure any of them would work.
 The arduino's 7 and 8 pins control the flow of a powersource.
 Transistors are cheaper but difficult to use, but I was using a relay at the time which is simpler.
+Also, you must make sure that the COM port in the .py codes correspond to what the arduino chip uses.
+There are a few ways to find out, but I found mine in the arduino IDE by hitting 'tools' at the top menu bar, and it shows the port there.

 TESTING/USE